 Nearly all breed organizations for rare and endangered livestock are volunteer-led and can seldom offer leadership or management training to their volunteers.
 The fine details of leadership and working together can become complicated and emotional, which can splinter groups rather than unite them.
 As the sole umbrella organization for rare and endangered livestock and poultry breeds and breeders in the United States, The Livestock Conservancy serves as a neutral resource for breed organizations and breeders to consult in times of trouble.
 The Livestock Conservancy’s advocacy and outreach enables associations, clubs, and registries to focus on effective inclusion of breeders and to develop sound procedures for the long-term genetic management of their breed.

 Continuing our dedication to breed organizations, The Livestock Conservancy is excited to announce our Cultivating Leadership Initiative.
 This program will help breed associations, clubs, and registries establish and achieve high standards of operation for longevity and continued success.
 Thriving organizations save more livestock and poultry.
 Components of the Cultivating Leadership Initiative include Breed Organization Training and Pedigree Registration Services.
 These programs are available to breed clubs, associations, and registries as optional services.
 Organizations may adopt whichever building blocks are most needed to address their own situation.

 Breed Organization Training

 Breed association officers and registrars have few resources for training and continuing education.
-Beginning August 18, The Livestock Conservancy will offer a series of online workshops addressing best practices to help organizations identify gaps and improve their organizational management.
+The Livestock Conservancy has developed a series of online workshops addressing best practices for breed organizations to help them identify gaps and improve their organizational management and success.